aws/aws-cdk-rfcs/README.md

 oversight about the future of the project from maintainers, contributors and users.

+**When should I write an RFC?** The CDK team proactively decides to write RFCs on major features or complex changes that we feel require that extra vetting.
-**When to submit an RFC?** Anyone can submit an RFC for *any* change, big or small, if they wish to obtain early feedback before they dive into implementation.
-In some cases, especially for major features, the core team will require that an RFC will be submitted.
-Quite often, even changes that seem obvious and simple can be significantly improved once a wider group of interested people have a chance to weigh in.
+However, the process is designed to be as lightweight as needed and can be used to request feedback on any change.
+Quite often, even changes that seem obvious and simple at first sight can be significantly improved once a wider group of interested and experienced people have a chance to weigh in.

-> If you're not sure whether your change requires an RFC, feel free to create an issue and ask.
+**Who should submit an RFC?** An RFC can be submitted by anyone.
+In most cases, RFCs are authored by CDK maintainers, but contributors are more than welcome to submit RFCs.

+If you are a **contributor** and you wish to write an RFC, please contact the core team at the [#aws-cdk-rfcs] to make sure someone from the core team can sponsor your work.
+Otherwise, there is a good chance we won't have bandwidth to help.

 ## RFC Process